Impaired driving is impaired driving. Studies suggest driving while high increases your chance of being in a collision.

 Cannabis impairs the cognitive and motor abilities necessary to operate a motor vehicle and increases the risk of crash involvement.

-Research has found that driving within three hours of smoking marijuana increases the risk of a crash that can result in injury or death.
+Research has found that driving within-several hours of smoking marijuana increases the risk of a crash that can result in injury or death.
 The most common drug found in drivers aged 16–19 is cannabis (60.8%).
 This age group is more likely to have cannabis in their system than any other age group (Canadian Centre on Substance Use and Addiction).

 Some people believe that using cannabis makes them better drivers, but evidence clearly shows that it impairs driving ability.
 These misperceptions can result in driving decisions that put the health and safety of everyone at risk.